Jason Moran (solo): CelebratinG willie pickens and muhal richard abrams

 Sunday, september 30, 8:00-9:00pm

 The solo performance by Jason Moran is a special additional program in this year's Festival.
 A ticket is required to attend.
 Tickets are $15 and will be available through the Logan Center Box Office (online or in person) beginning on September 17, 2018.
 There will be a limited number of free tickets available on the day of the performance.
-Please check back here in September for details on obtaining a free ticket.

 The work of jazz pianist, composer, educator, and interdisciplinary artist JASON MORAN is grounded in musical composition, yet bridges the visual and performing arts through stagecraft.
 Moran is known for using personal experience to create dynamic musical compositions that challenge the conventional form of the medium.
 His experimental approach to art-making embraces the intersection of objects and sound, pushing beyond the traditional staged concert or sculpture/drawing to amplify ways that both are inherently theatrical.